sysprog21/lab0-c/README.md

 * Modify `./.valgrindrc` to customize arguments of Valgrind
 * Use `$ make clean` or `$ rm /tmp/qtest.*` to clean the temporary files created by target valgrind

+Extra options can be recognized by make:
+* `VERBOSE`: control the build verbosity.
+If `VERBOSE=1`, echo eacho command in build process.
+* `SANITIER`: enable sanitizer(s) directed build.
+At the moment, AddressSanitizer is supported.

 ## Using qtest